Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Abstract

 \section{Abstract}

-In the field of disordered photonics, a common objective is to characterize optically opaque materials for controlling light delivery or performing imaging.
+In the domain of disordered photonics, the characterization of optically opaque materials for light manipulation and imaging is a primary aim.
 Among various complex devices, multi-mode optical fibers stand out as cost-effective and easy-to-handle tools, making them attractive for several tasks.
-In this context, we leverage the reservoir computing paradigm to recast these fibers into random hardware projectors, transforming an input dataset into a higher dimensional speckled image set.
+In this context, we cast these fibers into random hardware projectors, transforming an input dataset into a higher dimensional speckled image set.
 The goal of our study is to demonstrate that using such randomized data for classification by training a single logistic regression layer improves accuracy compared to training on direct raw images.
-Interestingly, we found that the classification accuracy achieved using the reservoir is also higher than that obtained with the standard transmission matrix model, a widely accepted tool for describing light transmission through disordered devices.
-We find that the reason for such improved performance could be due to the fact that the hardware classifier operates in a flatter region of the loss landscape when trained on fiber data, which aligns with the current theory of deep neural networks.
-These findings strongly suggest that multi-mode fibers possess robust generalization properties, positioning them as promising tools for optically-assisted neural networks.
-With this study, in fact, we want to contribute to advancing the knowledge and practical utilization of these versatile instruments, which may play a significant role in shaping the future of machine learning.
+Interestingly, we found that the classification accuracy achieved is higher than that obtained with the standard transmission matrix model, a widely accepted tool for describing light transmission through disordered devices.
+We conjecture that the reason for such improved performance could be due to the fact that the hardware classifier operates in a flatter region of the loss landscape when trained on fiber data, which aligns with the current theory of deep neural networks.
+These findings suggest that the class of random projections operated by multi-mode fibers generalize better to previously unseen data, positioning them as promising tools for optically-assisted neural networks.
+With this study, in fact, we want to contribute to advancing the knowledge and practical utilization of these versatile instruments, which may play a significant role in shaping the future of neuromorphic machine learning.